hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 There are good reasons to encode CE marked bytes as this gives the necessary granularity for scalable congestion controls.
 The CE field will mostly be encoded with 1 octet, i.e for cases where ECN marking does not occur, but will be likely be encoded with 2 octets when ECN marking happens.
 Encoding with 4 octets can occur for instance if the ACK rate is reduced and/or if the MTU is large.

 ## Handling of lost ACKs
+ACK frames are not retransmitted [QUIC packetization and reliability](https://quicwg.github.io/base-drafts/draft-ietf-quic-transport.html#rfc.section.9).
+This means that the ECT(0), ECT(1) and CE deltas for each transmitted ACK frame should be stored until the ACK frame is ACKed.
+If an ACK frame is deemed lost, then the delta values should be added to the delta values of the next ACK frame to be transmitted.

 # ECN support in various OS stacks